switowski/portfolio/src/drafts/obsidian/index.md

 - Link 2
 ```

-## Tips
+## Tips for using Obsidian

 ### ! and !! prefixes

 I prefix important notes with "!" and "!!".

-"!!" is reserved for globally important notes, like the daily journal, planner, standup notes that I want to report, etc. That way, I can easily reach them by opening the "Quick open menu" and typing *!!*:
+"!!" is reserved for globally important notes, like the daily journal, planner, standup notes that I want to report, etc. That way, I can easily reach them by opening the "Quick open menu" and typing !!:

 {% postImage "prefixes.jpg", "! and !! prefixes" %}